randomev/mummogoescookies/README.md

 Bake dough by pressing space couple of times while near dough table.
 Then move over to oven which automatically bakes a cookie.
 Pick up the cookie and  feed it to either grandchild or store it downstais to wheelbarrow.
 When done, take wheelbarrow (spacebar nearby) and exit from left of the building - remember 'Elvis has left the building"....
 Drive until at market.
 Buy some more stuff to keep grandchild entertained and your bloodpressure in control (sorry, buying not yet implemented ...)

-Assembly 2019 Game Jam Entry
+# Assembly 2019 Game Jam Entry

 #asmjam

-Credits:
+# Credits:

-Kyyrypyy Graphics, animations
+Kyyrypyy: Graphics, animations

-Mysia Graphics
+Mysia: Graphics

-Vaingald Music, code, effects
+Vaingald: Music, code, effects

-Zoppa Code
+Zoppa: Code